Dartmoor Bridge Reserve: Enjoy Riverside Freedom Camping in Hawke’s Bay Countryside

 • Respect Wildlife and Other Visitors: Observe animals from a distance and be courteous to fellow campers.

-Always remember to pack out what you pack in, and keep your campsite small to avoid disrupting the natural surroundings.
-When washing dishes or yourself, do so at least 200 feet away from water sources, using biodegradable soap sparingly.
+Always pack out what you bring in and keep your campsite small to avoid disrupting the natural surroundings.
+Wash dishes or yourself at least 200 feet from water sources using biodegradable soap sparingly.

 Following the Leave No Trace principles not only enhances your experience but also preserves the beauty of the Hawke’s Bay countryside for generations to come.
 Embrace these practices and enjoy your time in nature responsibly!